dart-archive/expected_output/README.md

 in simple text files.
 Examples would include a Markdown parser that needs to parse indented list continuations or indented code blocks, and text formatters that need to test specific indentation in the output.

-Disclaimer: this is not an official Google product.